Decomposition of integrally closed ideals in Arf rings: Introduction

 \section{Introduction}

 The purpose of this paper is to give a decomposition of integrally closed ideals that extends the property of discrete valuation rings to Arf rings.

 In 1971, J. Lipman introduced the notion of Arf rings for Cohen-Macaulay semi-local rings $R$ satisfying that every localization $R_M$ at a maximal ideal $M$ is dimension one.
 Arf rings were originally studied in the classification of certain singular points of plane curves by C. Arf \cite{Arf}, and Lipman generalized them by extracting the essence of the rings.
 A typical example of an Arf ring is a Cohen-Macaulay local ring of dimension one with multiplicity at most two {\cite[Example, page 664]{L}}.
+It is also known that a semi-normal Cohen-Macaulay local ring of dimension one is Arf (see {\cite[Theorem 4.4]{C}}, {\cite[Lemma 4.1]{L}}, \cite{GT}).
 Using this notion, it was proved that if $R$ is a one-dimensional complete Noetherian local domain with an algebraically closed residue field of characteristic zero and if $R$ is {\it saturated} in the sense of O. Zariski \cite{Z}, then $R$ has minimal multiplicity (i.e., the embedding dimension of $R$ equals the multiplicity of $R$).
 This result depends on the fact that such a ring is an Arf ring.
 In \cite{L}, Arf rings are characterized in terms of the stability of integrally closed open ideals and the behavior of the blow-ups (\cite[Theorem 2.2]{L}), which in turn tells us that every Arf local ring has minimal multiplicity.

 Additionally, the Arf property is strongly related to the strict closedness of rings, which was given in the same paper \cite{L}.
 For the sake of simplicity, let $R$ be a Cohen-Macaulay local ring of dimension one.
 As is mentioned in \cite{L}, it was conjectured that $R$ is an Arf ring if and only if $R=R^*$, where $R^*$ is an intermediate ring between $R$ and the integral closure $\overline{R}$, {\it the strict closure of $R$}, consisting of those elements $\alpha$ in $\overline{R}$ such that $\alpha \otimes 1=1\otimes \alpha$ in $\overline{R}\otimes_R \overline{R}$.
 This conjecture was solved in \cite{L} when $R$ contains a field ({\cite[Proposition 4.5, Theorem 4.6]{L}}), and was settled in \cite{C} for its general case ({\cite[Theorem 4.4]{C}}).
 The core of the theory is that the ring structure is explored in connection with the behavior of ring extensions.
 The reader may consult with \cite{L, RGGB, AS, CCGT, C} about further study of Arf rings and strictly closed rings.